Skip to main content

 This feature is only available from v0.3.15 onwards

-• We need to setup a policy which injects these secrets into the job so developers don't need to private authentication themselves.
+• It is necessary to configure a policy that injects these secrets into the job, thereby alleviating the need for developers to manage private authentication processes themselves.

 apiVersion: terraform.appvia.io/v1alpha1